RodrigoVila/react-zombie-manager/README.md

 * Go to project folder
 * Install dependencies `npm install`.
 * Run project `npm start`

-## What is it about 📦

-_The idea was to build a project management app.
-You can add, move or delete Zombies between different quarantine locations_

 ### Front and Back end 🔧